Financial Learning Center

 Taxpayers may make nondeductible contributions to a tax-favored account designed specifically for college, elementary, or high school education expenses—a Coverdell Education Savings Account (formerly known as an Education IRA).

 Contributions of up to a total of $2,000 per year, per beneficiary, may be made to an account for the benefit of a beneficiary who is under age 18 (students with special needs can be 18 years of age or older).
-In 2017 an income phase-out for contributions begins for taxpayers with modified adjusted gross income (AGI) above $95,000 ($190,000 for joint filers).
+There is an income phase-out for contributions for taxpayers with modified adjusted gross income (AGI) above $95,000 ($190,000 for joint filers).
 No contribution will be allowed once modified AGI reaches $110,000 ($220,000 for joint filers).
-These amounts are effective for 2018 and 2017.
+These amounts are effective for 2019 and 2018.

 SUGGESTION: If your modified adjusted gross income exceeds the limits, have the child's grandparent or other relative establish the account and make the annual contribution.
 Also consider making a gift to your child who can then contribute to his or her own Education Savings Account.